Human trafficking in the United Kingdom: Recruiting

 There are different forms of recruitment in the United Kingdom for trafficking.
 A woman in the United Kingdom might be recruited by someone who uses physical/sexual violence, deceived into coming to the UK by someone who convinces her she can study or work there, or by someone who has a position of power over her.
 In these power difference situations, the woman cannot refuse this persons control.
 It is possible for women who are physically or emotionally harmed to be easily influenced by prostitution enforcers who take control of their vulnerability.
 This recruitment process will most likely involve more than one person due to the travelling that some trafficked women will have to do.
 The recruiters could be one who recruits women, one who arranges traveling documents, and another might meet her in the United Kingdom.

-As of 2018 gangs force children to commit crimes and rough sleepers are recruited into slavery.
+As of 2018 gangs forced children to commit crimes and rough sleepers are recruited into slavery.